Exotic topological order in fractal spin liquids

 Note that projection operators commute with each other, and projections are applied only to sites $(i,j,\ell)$ with $j\not=0$ or $\ell\not=0$ modulo $2$.
-As a result, pairs of qubits on sites $(i,j,\ell)$ with $j=\ell=0$ modulo $2$ are completely decoupled from the rest where projectors are applied.
-With some speculation, one notices that stabilizer generators for remaining sites $(i,j,\ell)$ with $j=\ell=0$ modulo $2$ are given by \ba{ Z \left(
+As a result, pairs of qubits on sites $(i,j,\ell)$ with $j=\ell=0$ modulo $2$ are completely decoupled from the rest.
+With some calculations, one notices that stabilizer generators for remaining sites $(i,j,\ell)$ with $j=\ell=0$ modulo $2$ are given by \ba{ Z \left(

-\right), \quad Z \left(
+\right) \ Z \left(

-\right), \quad X \left(
+\right) \ X \left(

-\right), \quad X \left(
+\right) \ X \left(

 \right) } and their translations that are generated by applications of $x^{2i'}y^{2j'}z^{2\ell'}$.
-(See~\cite{Nielsen_Chuang} for transformations of stabilizer generators under projections).
+(See Ref.~\onlinecite{Nielsen_Chuang} for transformations of stabilizer generators under projections).
 This corresponds to two copies of original quantum fractal liquids.
 Let us pick up sites with $(i,j,\ell)=(0,0,0)$ modulo $2$ and throw away sites with $(i,j,\ell)=(1,0,0)$ modulo $2$ via some arbitrary projections.
-Taking $x^{2}\rightarrow x$, $y^{2}\rightarrow y$ and $z^{2}\rightarrow z$, stabilizer generators are $Z(\alpha,\beta)^{T}$ and $X(\bar{\beta},\bar{\alpha})^{T}$.
+Rescaling by $x^{2}\rightarrow x$, $y^{2}\rightarrow y$ and $z^{2}\rightarrow z$, stabilizer generators are $Z(\alpha,\beta)^{T}$ and $X(\bar{\beta},\bar{\alpha})^{T}$.
 So, this RG transformation maps a ground state of a quantum fractal liquid into some ground state which may be different from the original.
-One can keep track of how ground states flow in RG transformations by looking at polynomial representation of fractal logical operators which can be analyzed in a way similar to ground states of classical fractal liquids.
-If one performs Hamiltonian renormalization, instead of wave-function renormalization, one obtains two copies of the original Hamiltonian after each transformation.
-For quantum fractal liquids with higher-order cellular automata rules, RG flows become more complicated.
+One can keep track of how ground states flow under RG transformations by looking at polynomial representation of fractal logical operators.
+This can be analyzed in exactly the same way as ground states of classical fractal liquids.